Alain Michaud's web page

 Amateur Seismology

 Seismology logo I am located in Quebec city, Canada.
 (FN46IS) Recently I built a seismometer, which I operate in the basement of my house.
 It took 22 months to design and build the instrument.
 Not a geologist, I had to read documents and make many choices for my first design.
 The instrument is in continuous operation since February 2021.
 It has captured some vibrations from distant earthquakes as well as one "local" event (M3.7).
-See below the seismograms for some events that I could identify using USGS Wilber.
+See below the seismograms for some events that I could identify using Wilber 3 (EarthScope consortium), or USGS Latest Earthquakes tool.
+(I make sure that the seismograms are reasonably well identified otherwise I do not publish the data)

 2024 Archive